-Ngurah, Baskoro, and Simanjuntak [1098] investigate the exact values of $\mu_s(kK_n\text{-path})$ when n=2 or 4 for all values of k and when n=3 for $k\equiv 0,1,2\pmod 4$ , and give an upper bound for $k\equiv 3\pmod 4$ .
+Ngurah, Baskoro, and Simanjuntak [1240] investigate the exact values of $\mu_s(kK_n\text{-path})$ when n=2 or 4 for all values of k and when n=3 for $k \equiv 0, 1, 2 \pmod{4}$, and give an upper bound for $k \equiv 3 \pmod{4}$.
 They determine the exact super edge-magic deficiencies for fans, double fans, wheels of small order and provide upper and lower bounds for the general case as well as bounds for some complete partite graphs.
 They also include some open problems.
-Lee and Wang [932] show that various chain graphs with blocks that are complete graphs are super edge-magic.
-In [50] investigate the super edge-magic deficiency of some kites and $C_n \cup K_2$ .
+Lee and Wang [1060] show that various chain graphs with blocks that are complete graphs are super edge-magic.
+In [60] investigate the super edge-magic deficiency of some kites and $C_n \cup K_2$.

-Z. Chen [375] has proved: the join of $K_1$ with any subgraph of a star is super edge-magic; the join of two nontrivial graphs is super edge-magic if and only if at least one of them has exactly two vertices and their union has exactly one edge; and if a k-regular graph is super edge-magic, then $k \leq 3$ .
-Chen also obtained the following: there is a connected super edge-magic graph with p vertices and p edges if and only if $p-1 \leq p \leq 2p-3$ ; there is a connected 3-regular super edge-magic graph with p vertices if and only if $p \equiv 2 \pmod{4}$ ; and if p is a p-regular edge-magic total graph with p vertices and p-edges then p-edges then p-edges that p-edges
+Z. Chen [425] has proved: the join of K_1 with any subgraph of a star is super edgemagic; the join of two nontrivial graphs is super edge-magic if and only if at least one of them has exactly two vertices and their union has exactly one edge; and if a k-regular graph is super edge-magic, then $k \leq 3$.
+Chen also obtained the following: there is a connected super edge-magic graph with p vertices and q edges if and only if $p-1 \leq q \leq 2p-3$; there is a connected 3-regular super edge-magic graph with p vertices if and only if $p \equiv 2 \pmod{4}$; and if p is a p-regular edge-magic total graph with p vertices and p edges then p-regular edge-magic total graph with p-vertices and p-regular edges then p-regular edge-magic total graph with p-vertices and p-regular edges then p-regular edge-magic total graph with p-vertices and p-regular edges then p-regular edge-magic total graph with p-vertices and p-regular edges then p-regular edge-magic total.